Variational Analysis in the Wasserstein Space: Subgradients and variational geometry

-\paragraph{Comparison with the literature}
+\paragraph{Comparison with the literature.}

-Our definition of regular subgradient (\ref{item:subgradient:regular} in~\cref{definition:def_differentiability}) coincides with the definition of extended \WikipediaLink{https://en.wikipedia.org/wiki/Fréchet_derivative}{Fréchet subdifferential}, introduced in~\cite[Definition 10.3.1]{ambrosio2005gradient} and employed, for instance, in~\cite{bonnet2019pontryagin}.
-It is a weaker notion of subdifferentiability compared to the ones in~\cite{gangbo2019differentiability,Lanzetti2022}, whereby subgradients are of the form $\pushforward{(\identity{},\phi)}\varGeneric{}$ for some Borel map $\phi:\reals^d\to\reals^d$.
-From an optimization perspective, these definitions are however not satisfying since, as we will discuss shortly, the Wasserstein distance itself fails to be subdifferentiable at measures that are not absolutely continuous.
-Inspired by classical variational analysis in Euclidean spaces~\cite{rockafellar2009variational}, we therefore introduce the definition of general Wasserstein subgradients (\ref{item:subgradient} in~\cref{definition:def_sub_sup_differentiability}).
-To the best of our knowledge, this definition is novel.
+Our definition of regular subgradient (\cref{definition:def_sub_sup_differentiability}\ref{item:subgradient:regular}) coincides with the definition of extended \WikipediaLink{https://en.wikipedia.org/wiki/Fréchet_derivative}{Fréchet subdifferential}, introduced in~\cite[Definition 10.3.1]{ambrosio2005gradient} and employed, for instance, in~\cite{bonnet2019pontryagin}.
+It is a weaker notion of subdifferentiability compared to the ones in~\cite{gangbo2019differentiability,Lanzetti2022}, where subgradients are of the form $\pushforward{(\identity{},\phi)}\varGeneric{}$ for some Borel map $\phi:\reals^d\to\reals^d$.
+From an optimization perspective, these definitions are however not satisfactory since, as we will discuss shortly, the squared Wasserstein distance itself fails to be subdifferentiable at measures that are not absolutely continuous.
+Inspired by classical variational analysis in Euclidean spaces~\cite{rockafellar2009variational}, we therefore introduce the definition of general subgradients (\cref{definition:def_sub_sup_differentiability}\ref{item:subgradient}).
+In the case of variations (and so subdifferentials) induced by transport maps, a similar definition has appeared in~\cite[Definition 11.1.5]{ambrosio2005gradient}.
+Besides the more restrictive variations,~\cite[Definition 11.1.5]{ambrosio2005gradient} also uses different notions of convergence and is formulated only for the so-called strong subdifferential~\cite[Definition 10.3.1]{ambrosio2005gradient}, and is thus insufficient for general optimality conditions.
+To the best of our knowledge, our definition is therefore novel.